BlogSecurity

 Example of template scores.

-Now that you’ve identified which of your security processes to update, it’s time to take action and improve them.
-Looking at the high-impact tasks you’ve identified, consider how you can centralize them into one or a few systems, integrate them into existing workflows, and automate them.
+After identifying high-impact areas, it’s time to take action and improve them.
+Consider how they can be centralized into one, or a few systems, integrating them into existing workflows, and automating tasks.

 • Identify some of the top areas of opportunity for your current processes and create solutions.